top of page

 Lily's Cafe (Picton, 15 minutes) Lunch and coffee.
 7 days a week

-Crepe Escape (Picton, 15 minutes) Lunch Tues. to Sat.
+Crepe Escape (Picton, 15 minutes) Lunch Wed.-Sun.

 DINNER RESTAURANTS

-We highly recommend advanced reservations for your dinners.
+The food scene in Prince Edward County has really come a long way since we moved here 10 years ago.
+We highly recommend advanced reservations for your dinners for any day of the week.
 Guests are often surprised at how busy these spots are at all times.
-Here are our favourite restaurants for dinner.

 Bocado Tapas bar (Picton, 15 minutes) 7 days a week.